 The sun is shining, the air is salted with the ocean breeze, and the roads are wide open.
-The stage is set for a meandering afternoon drive, and there’s no better place to spend the day cruising around than the Malibu area.
+The stage is set for a meandering afternoon Malibu drive.

-With its stunning shoreline vistas and surrounding mountains, canyons, and parks to wind through, Malibu is rife with dreamy destinations to explore by car.
-Each located within an hour of Malibu Beach Inn, ideally located on the Pacific Coast Highway just east of Malibu Pier, here are five of our favorite drives in our corner of paradise.
+With its stunning shoreline vistas and surrounding mountains, canyons, and parks to wind through, our little corner of paradise is rife with dreamy destinations to explore by car.

 Point Dume to Point Mugu Rock